bartbes/CubeCreate/docs/source/guide/compiling.rst

 This is an easier and more straightforward version.
 Also, mingw build doesn't work correctly yet (builds, links, but there are runtime errors)

-1. Get Microsoft Visual Studio 2008 Express Edition from Microsoft website.
-CC works just with 2008 now.
+1. Get Microsoft Visual Studio 2008 Express Edition from Microsoft website. cC works just with 2008 now.

    You don't need to install optional components, and install it into default path it tells you.

 2. Run CMake GUI.
-As "Where is source code", set path to your CC directory.
-As "Where to build binaries", set cbuild directory of your CC directory.
+As "Where is source code", set path to your cC directory.
+As "Where to build binaries", set cbuild directory of your cC directory.

    Hit "Configure" button.
 It will ask you what type of build files it should generate.
    Select MS Visual Studio 9 project.
 Don't set x64 even if you have 64bit OS.